 In the Winter, NAREE members gather for a Design Trends Snapshot and Networking Reception usually during the National Association of Home Builders "International Builders Show."

 In the late Spring/early Summer, members meet for NAREE's Annual Spring Conference.
 NAREE leaders put together panels of newsmakers and trend setters to discuss issues of the day and to answer reporter questions on breaking stories.
-Professional development sessions and/or area tours are also scheduled.
-NAREE's Annual Real Estate Journalism Conference includes NAREE University peer-to-peer journalism workshops and "NAREE's Meet the Press," a one-on-one opportunity for freelance writers, columnists, and publicists to take part in a mini press tour -- visiting with up to a dozen of the nation's leading real estate journalists gathered under one roof.
+NAREE University professional development sessions and area real estate project tours are also scheduled.
+NAREE's Annual Real Estate Journalism Conference also includes "NAREE's Meet the Press," a one-on-one opportunity for freelance writers, columnists, and publicists to take part in a mini press tour -- visiting with up to a dozen of the nation's leading real estate journalists gathered under one roof.
 The association also presents awards to the winners of the Annual Real Estate Journalism Competition and the Bruss Book Competition.

 In the Fall, members gather for the Fall Summit and Installation of Officers and Awards Dinner.
 The President's Awards for Outstanding Leadership Service are presented.
 The Fall Summit is usually held as members gather the National Association of Realtors Convention.

 NAREE strives to maintain a presence at other industry meetings including the Urban Land Institute as volunteer time allows.